 Extending Mathematical Power (EMPowerTM) was created to integrate the best of K-12 mathematics education reform into the field of education for adults and out-of-school youth.
 EMPower was designed especially for students who return for a second chance at an education.
+EMPower was developed with funding from the National Science Foundation.
 Over the course of four years (2000-2004), a collaboration of teachers and researchers with expertise in adult numeracy education and K-12 mathematics reform developed EMPower.
 Teachers from Arizona, Maine, Illinois, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, and Tennessee piloted lessons.
 From 2012-2013, teachers in New York piloted revised EMPower lessons.

 Mary Jane Schmitt, MEd, was the founder and first director of the Adult Numeracy Center at TERC.
 She was involved with adult numeracy—the intersection of the fields of adult education and mathematics education—for over 30 years.
 She taught and developed mathematics programs in Massachusetts and nationally.
 Both her doctoral work at the Harvard Graduate School of Education and curriculum development work focused on inquiry into the nature of adults’ mathematical thinking.